tjhorner/esphome-transit-tracker/README.md

 This is an external component for [ESPHome](https://esphome.io/) that fetches and renders a live arrivals board for any transit agency supported by the [Transit Tracker API](https://github.com/tjhorner/transit-tracker-api).

-This component is used by the [DIY Transit Countdown Clock](https://github.com/EastsideUrbanism/transit-countdown-clock) project.
+This component is used by the [Transit Tracker](https://transit-tracker.eastsideurbanism.org/) project.
 Check it out if you want to build your own!

 ## Note